dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 </details>
 <!-- markdownlint-enable MD033 -->

-The preceding Bicep is a module that provisions an Azure Storage account and it defines several default resources:
+The preceding Bicep is a module that provisions an Azure Storage account with the following defaults:

 - `kind`: The kind of storage account.
 The default is `StorageV2`.
 - `sku`: The SKU of the storage account.
 The default is `Standard_GRS`.